 Collins English Verb Tables © HarperCollins Publishers 2011

-natural action, natural process, action, activity - a process existing in or produced by nature (rather than by the intent of human beings); 'the action of natural forces'; 'volcanic activity'
+Noun | 1. | leach - the process of leaching natural action, natural process, action, activity - a process existing in or produced by nature (rather than by the intent of human beings); 'the action of natural forces'; 'volcanic activity' |

-remove, take away, withdraw, take - remove something concrete, as by lifting, pushing, or taking off, or remove something abstract; 'remove a threat'; 'remove a wrapper'; 'Remove the dirty dishes from the table'; 'take the gun from your pocket'; 'This machine withdraws heat from the environment'
+Verb | 1. | leach - cause (a liquid) to leach or percolate remove, take away, withdraw, take - remove something concrete, as by lifting, pushing, or taking off, or remove something abstract; 'remove a threat'; 'remove a wrapper'; 'Remove the dirty dishes from the table'; 'take the gun from your pocket'; 'This machine withdraws heat from the environment' |

-dribble, trickle, filter - run or flow slowly, as in drops or in an unsteady stream; 'water trickled onto the lawn from the broken hose'; 'reports began to dribble in'
+2. | leach - permeate or penetrate gradually; 'the fertilizer leached into the ground' dribble, trickle, filter - run or flow slowly, as in drops or in an unsteady stream; 'water trickled onto the lawn from the broken hose'; 'reports began to dribble in' | |

-remove, take away, withdraw, take - remove something concrete, as by lifting, pushing, or taking off, or remove something abstract; 'remove a threat'; 'remove a wrapper'; 'Remove the dirty dishes from the table'; 'take the gun from your pocket'; 'This machine withdraws heat from the environment'
+3. | leach - remove substances from by a percolating liquid; 'leach the soil' remove, take away, withdraw, take - remove something concrete, as by lifting, pushing, or taking off, or remove something abstract; 'remove a threat'; 'remove a wrapper'; 'Remove the dirty dishes from the table'; 'take the gun from your pocket'; 'This machine withdraws heat from the environment' |

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.